AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

     Node<T *> * parent;     // Node<T *> refers to an unknown instantiation
 };
 ```
-Identifying whether a type refers to a current instantiation
-can be confusing in the presence of nested classes and class templates.
+In the presence of nested classes and class templates.
 The injected class names of enclosing classes and class templates (or types equivalent to them)
-do refer to a current instantiation,
+refer to a current instantiation,
 while the names of other nested classes or class templates do **not**:
 ```c++
 template <typename T>
 class C